Agile Testing – A Modern Age Documentary

 - Participating in meetings and sessions with the team to suggest improvements, story grooming and stand up meetings.

-Iterative Model Challanges Faced with Agile
+Iterative Model Challenges Faced With Agile

-The objective is to formulate the working system in small bits and pieces the team submits at the end of every iteration.
-In this sort of way, business functionality is not compromised.
-The testers are able to test every chunk of available product and it is integrated as well besides that.
+Testers are able to test every chunk of available product and it is integrated as well besides that.
 This approach helps in incorporating a lot of functionality, reliability and assurance into the process of software development.

 So, when you look at the iterative model approach from the point of view of the testers, it can be seen that testable systems are produced earlier in the cycle of developing that software.
 As much as that may be quite convenient to the testers and the team in general, there are undoubtedly a few challenges that do come up because of this approach.